sefg22/capstone_brainstation/README.md

 ## Project Overview:

-An area of interest for me is hospitality, specifically: Restaurants.
-A challenge a restaurant could face is the cost of waste associated with their menu items.
-How can we reduce waste based on historical data of the restaurant to increase or maximize profits?
-My project intends to address the number of slices the restaurant should produce based on various factors that might impact the sales for each day.
-By using machine learning, especially time series models, restaurant owners can benefit from predicting their production values for everything on their menu and driving down the cost of unconsumed items.
+A challenge a local Miami restaurant faces is the cost of waste associated with their menu items.
+There are a variety of factors that might influence the performance of a restaurant daily.
+With that said, the main question becomes: how can we reduce waste based on historical data of the restaurant to increase or maximize profits?
+My project intends to address the number of slices the restaurant should produce to minimize waste.
+This includes exploring the relationships between the number of slices sold and other factors that the owners believe could impact the demand at certain points throughout the year.
+Using machine learning models, particularly time series models, restaurant owners can predict customer demand based on historical data.

 ## Data Dictionary